Laryngeal (larynx) cancerSee all parts of this guide Hide guide parts

 It can also be used to treat laryngeal cancer that's advanced or has come back after treatment.
 In this situation, it can relieve symptoms and may slow the cancer's growth.

-Chemotherapy medication is usually given as an injection into a vein (intravenously) once every three or four weeks, for up to six months.
+Chemotherapy medication is usually given as an injection into a vein (intravenously) once every 3 or 4 weeks, for up to 6 months.
 You may need to stay in hospital for a few days during each treatment or you may just come in for a short visit each time.

 Chemotherapy can sometimes damage healthy tissue as well as the cancerous tissue.
 This, unfortunately, means side effects are common, such as:

 - feeling and being sick

 - loss of appetite

 Chemotherapy can also weaken your immune system, making you more vulnerable to infection and illness.

 It's therefore important to report any symptoms of potential infection to your MDT, such as a high temperature, chills or a persistent cough.
 You should also avoid close contact with people known to have an infection.

 The side effects of chemotherapy should improve after your treatment has finished.